 You may just find that fears are holding you back, and if not, all the more time for you to help others acknowledge and address their own fears.

 One of the reasons a weekend respite from one’s executive leadership responsibilities – or a longer holiday break away from the office – can be so productive for one’s state of mind is because it allows us the time to reflect on our work and absorb important lessons learned by others.

 There is no shortage of illuminating quotes, allegories and simple epiphanies circulating on the Internet, in social media and in a multitude of books and short stories that provide ample education for those of us willing to learn and absorb to improve ourselves as leaders and people.

 Over time, one will recognise that many of these lessons have been shared through centuries of human experience and observation.
-Whether they come from Plato, Churchill, Lincoln or others whose own leadership journeys have transcended their own time on Earth, there is much to learn and model as we try to lead and inspire others.
+Whether they come from Plato, Churchill, Lincoln or others who’ve own leadership journeys have transcended their own time on Earth, there is much to learn and model as we try to lead and inspire others.

 Yet there is one particular topic that many of history’s teachers seem to have observed as a critical litmus test upon which they felt compelled to opine.
 That topic, and one that merits serious contemplation by today’s global executive leaders, is the matter of fear.

 Sure, we’re all familiar with the words attributed to United States President Franklin Delano Roosevelt, who said, “The only thing we have to fear is fear itself.”